srsolutionsag/Dustman/README.md

 Dustman is a simple Cron plugin which moves old ILIAS courses and groups into the trash.
 You can decide for the max. age of a course/group after this time it gets moved automatically to the trash.

+### Important Notice
+**Use of this software happens solely on your own risk!!**

+Please test the software extensively on your test environment.

+If you have questions, studer + raimann ag can offer paid support services: info@studer-raimann.ch

 ### Features
 * Excluding Methods:
   * Specify some categories who should be excluded.